Shreyash1001/Plant-Disease-Classification/README.md

     │   └── README.md      <- Details about final reports and analysis
     │
     │
-    ├── src                <- Source code folder for this project │
+    │
     ├── data           <- Datasets used and collected for this project │
     ├── docs           <- Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
     │
     ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
     ├── tasks          <- Master folder for all individual task folders │
     └── results        <- Folder to store Final analysis and modelling results and code.
 --------

 ## Folder Overview

-- Reports           - Folder to store all Final Reports of this project
 - Data              - Folder to Store all the data collected and used for this project
 - Docs              - Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
 - References        - Folder to store any referneced code/research papers and other useful documents used for this project